 Potential requirements

-The oneM2M System shall support the management and configuration of authorization level setting for divice remote control, based on the device functionality .
+The oneM2M System shall support the management and configuration of authorization level setting for device remote control, based on the device functionality .

 The oneM2M System shall enable mechanisms to expose device policies regarding access and communication for device security and safety.